Bolivian Air Force

-The Bolivian Air Force (BAF; Fuerza Aérea Boliviana or 'FAB') is the air force of Bolivia and branch of the Bolivian Armed Forces.
+The Bolivian Air Force (BAF; Fuerza Aérea Boliviana, FAB) is the air force of Bolivia and branch of the Bolivian Armed Forces.

 History

 By 1938 the Bolivian air force consisted of about 60 aircraft (Curtiss Hawk fighters, Curtiss T-32 Condor II and Junkers W 34 bombers, Junkers Ju 86 used as transport craft, and Fokker C.V, Breguet 19 and Vickers Vespa reconnaissance planes), and about 300 staff; the officers were trained in Italy.

 In 2017 Bolivia finally retired the Lockheed T-33 marking the end of 44 years of service.
 Bolivia was the last operator of the T-33.

 Organization

 FAB is organized into air brigades, which is formed by one to three air groups.
 The air groups are based at La Paz, Cochabamba, Santa Cruz de la Sierra, Puerto Suárez, Tarija, Villamontes, Cobija, Trinidad, Riberalta, Roboré, Uyuni, Oruro, Sucre and Chimoré.